 “Whether you’re wanting a big booter booster or a buttery soft jib knife, make sure you do your research”

 Remember, finding a good freestyle deck is only half (actually, a third) of the battle.
 You’ll want a well-fitting, comfortable and responsive set of boots and bindings to go with it.
 Not to mention some comfy threads to complete the look.
 As ever, a protective lid is a personal choice, but with so many affordable and freestyle specific helmets available this year, there’s really no excuse.

-- Rome Artifact – Best Men’s Freestyle Snowboard
+- CAPiTA Pathfinder – Best Men’s Freestyle Snowboard

-- Ride Back Talk – Best Women’s Freestyle Snowboard
+- YES.
+Rival – Best Women’s Freestyle Snowboard

 - Bataleon Evil Twin

 - Bataleon Wallie